slammingprogramming/se-scripts/Resource Management/Inventory & Production Manager/README.md

 # Inventory & Production Manager
 **Version:** 0.0.0
-**Date:** 10/31/2024
+**Date:** 11/01/2024
 **Author:** SlammingProgramming

 ## Overview
 The Inventory & Production Manager is an advanced inventory management tool designed to optimize the sorting and production processes within your Space Engineers game.
 This script efficiently organizes items into type-specific cargo containers while automating production, refining, and disassembly processes to ensure maximum efficiency across all operations.
-It also features a real-time monitoring system for cargo volume, helping you manage inventory without constant manual checks.
+It features a real-time monitoring system for cargo volume and integrates dynamic lighting indicators for cargo status, helping you manage inventory without constant manual checks.

 ## Key Features